 We do not recommend that you start any other exercise or sport until 12 weeks after your operation or until you have been to a cardiac rehabilitation class.
 You may be able to return to some sports, such as cycling, golf, bowls or table tennis, after 12 weeks.
 It is important that you discuss this with your GP first.

 Activities where you have to move your arm regularly will increase the strain on your breastbone and make your heart work harder.
 Take special care when introducing these activities and build them up gradually.
-Do not play contact sports such as football, or racquet sports such as tennis, until you have been advised that you can do so by your GP.
+Do not play contact sports such as football, or racquet sports such as tennis, until your GP advises it.